k2easy/blog/pgsql.md

 #  PostgreSQL 13 Released!

-Posted on **2020-09-24** by PostgreSQL Global Development Group

-In PostgreSQL 13, more types of [aggregate](https://www.postgresql.org/docs/13/functions-aggregate.html) and [grouping set](https://www.postgresql.org/docs/13/queries-table-expressions.html#QUERIES-GROUPING-SETS) queries can leverage PostgreSQL’s efficient hash aggregation functionality, as queries with large aggregates do not have to fit entirely into memory.
-Queries with [partitioned tables](https://www.postgresql.org/docs/13/ddl-partitioning.html) have received a performance boost, as there are now more cases where partitions can be pruned and where partitions can be directly joined.

  [`datetime()`](https://www.postgresql.org/docs/13/functions-json.html#FUNCTIONS-SQLJSON-OP-TABLE) function to its SQL/JSON path support, which converts valid time formats  to PostgreSQL-native types.

 [`gen_random_uuid()`](https://www.postgresql.org/docs/13/functions-uuid.html), is now available without having to install any extensions.

-PostgreSQL’s partitioning system is more flexible, as partitioned tables fully support logical replication and BEFORE row-level triggers.

 #  手册